-Added to this, the family lives in transient, military environments, where they are always outsiders, where sexism prevails, and a woman’s history can destroy her beloved husband’s reputation too.
+The fact that the family lives in transient, military environments—where they are often outsiders, where sexism prevails—heightens that pressure.
+On military communities a woman’s history can destroy her husband’s professional reputation too.

-You'll have to read the book to find out how Margaret and Deirdre confront the machinery Ethel set in motion.
+You'll have to read the book to find out how Margaret and Maggie confront the machinery Ethel set in motion.